Merzasphor/MWSE/docs/source/lua/event/journal.rst

 topic
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-`tes3dialogue`_Read-only.
+`tes3dialogue`_.
+Read-only.
 The topic that dictates the journal entry.

 previousIndex
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-`number`_Read-only.
+`number`_.
+Read-only.
 The previous index of the journal state.

 index
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-`number`_Read-only.
+`number`_.
+Read-only.
 The new index of the journal state.

 new
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-`boolean`_Read-only.
+`boolean`_.
+Read-only.
 If true, the journal is newly added to the player.
 This effectively means that index has increased past 0.

 .. _`tes3creature`: ../../lua/type/tes3creature.html
 .. _`niObject`: ../../lua/type/niObject.html